liferay/clay/packages/generator-clay-component/README.md

 ```

 The generator will ask you a few questions about the package.
 Once you've answered all of them it will automatically generate a starting structure for you, as well as download all the local dependencies.

+_Note: This generator is intended to be used from the root level of the `clay` repository._

 ## License